 Independent contractors have many names: gig workers, freelancers, contingent workers, contract hires, 1099ers, the alternative workforce... the list goes on.

-Having a 1099 also means that taxes aren't withheld from the payments you receive as income.
-It also means that you usually have more autonomy in when and how you work, and you typically don't have access to benefits from an employer.
+Having a 1099 means taxes are not withheld from the payments you receive as income, and you typically don't have access to benefits from an employer.
+It also can mean that you have more autonomy in when and how you work.